Mexican drug cartels recruiting Texas children

 "They call them 'the expendables,'" he said.

-McCraw said his investigators have evidence that six Mexican drug gangs have "command and control centres" in Texas recruiting children for their operations, attracting them with what appears to be "easy money" for doing simple tasks.
+McCraw said his investigators have evidence six Mexican drug gangs -- including the violent Zetas -- have "command and control centers" in Texas actively recruiting children for their operations, attracting them with what appears to be "easy money" for doing simple tasks.

 "Cartels would pay kids $50 just for them to move a vehicle from one position to another position, which allows the cartel to keep it under surveillance to see if law enforcement has it under surveillance," he said.